 Quite often someone will ask me, “Which herbs, foods, or supplements should I take, or even avoid?”
 There is no specific answer here as the needs of each person will vary.
 Taking a holistic approach asks someone to step back and look at the whole picture.
 Where are we physically, emotionally and even spiritually?
 So how is this an alternative choice?
 For me, I prefer to view my own personal health journey on a holistic pathway.
 It doesn’t mean I shun conventional medicine when it is needed.
 I won’t deny that on a few occasions, conventional medicine has saved my life.
 I integrate modalities that work for me and find that balance within all types of healing.
 I also work with practitioners that share a similar mindset.
 Please keep in mind if you are in need of a diagnosis, cure or treatment to see a qualified medical professional.

 If you would like to organize a wellness plan that suits your individual needs, then perhaps a holistic wellness consultation is what you seek.
 Your wellness journey is unique, just like you.
-As a Holistic Wellness Consultant, I walk alongside you on your wellness journey.
+As a Holistic Health Practitioner, I walk alongside you on your wellness journey.
 I will offer gentle and compassionate guidance as you navigate your journey to wellness in a holistic and environmentally friendly way.

 Which pathways do you choose for your healing journey?

 This blog is for informational purposes only and is educational in nature.
 Statements made here have not been evaluated by the FDA.
 This blog is not intended to diagnose, treat, cure or prevent any disease.
 Please discuss with your own, qualified health care provider before making any dietary or lifestyle changes.